Program Operations Manual System (POMS)

 COMPASSIONATE ALLOWANCE INFORMATION

-Marshall-Smith Syndrome (MSS) is a genetic disorder characterized by abnormal bone and skeletal maturation, failure to thrive, respiratory difficulties, dysmorphic facial features, and moderate to severe developmental delay with absent or limited speech and unusual behavior.
+Marshall-Smith Syndrome (MSS) is a genetic disorder characterized by accelerated skeletal maturation, failure to thrive, respiratory difficulties, dysmorphic facial features, and moderate to severe developmental delay with absent or limited speech and unusual behavior.
 The exact cause of this disorder is unknown, and no specific chromosomal abnormalities have been identified.
 This condition is not the same as Marshall syndrome, which is a different genetic syndrome.

 DIAGNOSTIC TESTING, PHYSICAL FINDINGS, AND ICD-9-CM CODING

-Diagnostic testing: Imaging studies showing abnormal bone maturation, or minor brain abnormalities such as hypoplasia of the corpus callosum.
+Diagnostic testing: Imaging studies showing accelerated bone maturation, or minor brain abnormalities such as hypoplasia of the corpus callosum.

 Physical findings: Short stature; kyphoscoliosis; nontraumatic fractures; failure to thrive; developmental delay or intellectual disability; respiratory compromise; unusual facies with wide and prominent forehead (frontal bossing); protruding and widely spaced eyes (proptosis); depressed nasal bridge; small upturned nose; and micrognathia (abnormally small jaws).